Toastation/graph-drawing/README.md

 Description
 ---
-The goal of this project is to propose a method to compute layouts of dynamic graphs with [Tulip](http://tulip.labri.fr/).
+The goal of this project is to propose a method to compute dynamic graph layouts with the [Tulip framework](http://tulip.labri.fr/).
 The project consists of the 2 following plugins:

 * _Incremental_